wulffern/cicconf/README.rst

 When you make an IC it will be a combination of multiple IPs.
 Each IP usually have different analog designer, but often the IPs depend on each other.

-For each IP one must have version control, which is handled nicely by git as long as the files are not too large (or binary)
+For each IP one must have version control, and revision control (tags), which is handled nicely by git as long as the files are not too large (or binary)

-For the IC, though, one must have the ability to lock the version of an IP, but allow the IP development to continue.
+For the IC, though, one must have the ability to use a specific revision (tag) of an IP, but allow the IP development to continue.
 As such, it's not feasible to have everything in one repo.

-We need a configuration tool, one that can pick the IPs, and get the right versions from git.
+I needed a configuration tool, one that can pick the IPs, and get the right versions from git repositories.

-*Disclamer:* I have not spent much time searching whether there is a tool that fits my purpose, but it was quick to write, so I get something that matches exactly what I want
+*Disclamer:* I have not spent much time searching whether there is a tool that fits my purpose, but it was quick to write, so I get something that matches exactly what I want.
+One alternative is git submodules, but I find that more of a hassle.

 Getting Started